wisskirchenj/budget-manager/README.md

 28.04.23 Stage 3 completed.
 Generic menu-controller framework based on Enum Choice Types.
 Full test coverage Bump to Gradle 8.1.1 and Java 20.

+29.04.23 Stage 4 completed.
+Introduce BudgetState data class for application state.
+Serialize to file and deserialize on save and load menu options.